-- The existing URL for Tableau Server would need to either redirect to Tableau Online or provide a helpful error page to inform users of the address change.
+- The existing URL for Tableau Server would need to either redirect to Tableau Cloud or provide a helpful error page to inform users of the address change.
 In any case, the URLs will change, so any bookmarks created by end users will need to be re-created.

-- Tableau Online uses the Linux platform and has the same data-source limitations (no cubes, MS Access).
+- Tableau Cloud uses the Linux platform and has the same data-source limitations (no cubes, MS Access).
 If you are currently running Tableau Server on Windows, this would potentially mean a reduction in functionality, but if you’re running on Linux, the capabilities are equivalent.

 - Any passwords embedded in data sources during the migration will need to be re-entered as these passwords cannot be extracted from Tableau Server to be applied during a migration effort.